Caucasian Native Cavalry Division: Formation

 On 1 August 1914, the German Empire declared war against the Russian Empire, marking its entry into World War I on the side of the Triple Entente.
 Russia had already launched mobilization a day earlier.
 Already on 24 July, a group of Kabardin village elders petitioned the Russian emperor, asking permission to form a Kabardin Cavalry Regiment.
 The Kabardin Regiment’s formation was finalized on 6 August.
 Starting from 9 August, other Caucasian ethnic groups began forming their own volunteer cavalry regiments.
 On 9 August, Adjutant general Illarion Vorontsov-Dashkov presented the Russian High Command with a plan of forming a Caucasian Native Cavalry Division, consisting of five cavalry regiments and an infantry druzhina.
 On 20 August, following a petition of Ingush village elders; the Russian high command approved the formation of an Ingush Regiment.
 On 23 August, Emperor Nicholas II ordered the formation of the Caucasian Native Cavalry Division, simultaneously appointing his younger brother Grand Duke Michael Alexandrovich of Russia as its commander.
 The division consisted of three brigades, broken into six regiments, each of which numbered four sotnias.
 The 1st Brigade incorporated the 2nd Dagestan and Kabardin Regiments.
-The 2nd Brigade included the Chechen and Tatar Cavalry Regiments (Azerbaijanis), while the 3rd Brigade consisted of the Circassian and Ingush Regiments.
+The 2nd Brigade included the Chechen and Tatar Cavalry Regiments, while the 3rd Brigade consisted of the Circassian and Ingush Regiments.
 Ninety percent of the personnel were Muslim volunteers from the Caucasus, the rest belonged to various nationalities from across the empire; totaling over 60 different nationalities.
 Each regiment numbered 22–24 officers, 480–500 riders and 121–141 support personnel.